 Will the same go for the other party resorts?
 Will they douse the Folie Douce atmosphere in Val d'Isere?, Curfew the stag-do bars in Sauze d'Oulx?
 Is this the turning point for those ski holidays where it's more about the apres than the sport?
 On the piss rather than on the piste.
 There's also talk of no restaurants opening up if there is still the fear of coronavirus hanging over resorts, which might put off the social cafe skiers who enjoy their elevenses and lunches up the mountain, although it would certainly save them money.

-And now let's throw Brexit into the mix for a recipe for big change in Europe.
-If the post grad and gap year young Brit brigade on a pittance for wages (but with 'free' bed, food and ski passes) cannot be employed because of European law, let alone shacked together in cupboards (that the tour ops call staff accommodation) thanks to Covid-19, then a major element of that carefree Work, Ski, Sleep, Drink, Repeat seasonaire lifestyle has already been lost.
-Add the higher prices of employing local staff, instead, and, yep, not only is the atmosphere altered but also the increased cost for tourists.
+Now let's throw Brexit into the mix for a recipe for big change in Europe for 2021.
+If the post grad and gap year young Brit brigade cannot be employed on a pittance for wages (but with 'free' bed, food and ski passes) because of European law, let alone shacked together in cupboards (that the tour ops call staff accommodation) thanks to COVID-19, then a major element of that carefree Work, Ski, Sleep, Drink, Repeat seasonaire lifestyle has already been lost.

 Meanwhile, over in China, there must be a huge sigh of relief that, phew, the Winter Olympics in Beijing are not until February, 2022, giving the country a chance to recover global goodwill let alone its economy.